MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 Many statistics in games are intended to be “lifetime” values - meaning that players continually update their scores, with old ones remaining until each player beats his own personal best.
 However, for some player experiences, it’s important to be able to “wipe” the leaderboard from time to time.

-This can be used to encourage users to try to be the top ranked player for a given period, or to simply remove players from the rankings who haven’t been active in a while.
+This can be used to encourage a user to try to be the top ranked player for a given period, or to simply remove any players from the rankings who haven’t been active in a while.

 As this tutorial will discuss, statistics in PlayFab can be configured to reset on a pre-determined interval.